javirandor/airbnb-barcelona-price-predict/README.md

 # Airbnb Price Recommender
 #### Javier Rando Ramírez

 This repository contains the code to build a Airbnb price recommender for new listings.
 The idea is building a tool that based on historical information, is able to help new users choose a price for their property.
-On top of that, it uses [SHAP Values](https://github.com/slundberg/shap) to explain the prediction to the users.
-This way, we ensure user trust.
+On top of that, it uses [SHAP Values](https://github.com/slundberg/shap) to explain the prediction to the users to ensure user trust.

+The scope of this project is bounded to Barcelona, Spain.
+However, it can be easily replicated for any city for which [Inside Airbnb](http://insideairbnb.com/) has available data.

 ### Predictions
 Our recommender will predict two different prices: `minimum price` and `total_price`.
 The first one accounts for the minimum occupancy of the property while the second, accounts for the price considering full occupancy.